 If an employee needs to stay home, their employer can't ask them for a doctor's note.
 The employee contacts their employer when Public Health clears them to return to work.

-Employers don't need to close their business if one of the employees tests positive for COVID-19.
-They do need to make sure employees are monitoring their health.
+Employers don't need to close their business if 1 of their employees has tested positive for COVID-19.
+They do need to make sure employees monitor their health.

 If you need to stay home